-Administrators monitor and set priorities via the Administrator User Interface
+Administrators monitor and set priorities via the Run:ai User Interface

 - Workloads are run in the context of Projects.
 Each Project is a Kubernetes namespace with its own settings and access control.

-The Run:AI Control Plane is the basis of the Administrator User Interface.
+The Run:ai control plane is the basis of the Run:ai User Interface.